NOAA-EMC/NCEPLIBS-ncio/docs/user_guide.md

     ! slicedim: optional, if nslice is set, index of which dimension to slice with !          nslice, default is ndims
-    ! ncstart: optional, if ncstart and nccount are set, manually specify the !          start and count of netCDF write
+    ! ncstart: optional, if ncstart and nccount are set, manually specify the !          start and count of netCDF write.
+Required if variable has an !          unlimited dimension.
-    ! nccount: optional, if ncstart and nccount are set, manually specify the !          start and count of netCDF write
+    ! nccount: optional, if ncstart and nccount are set, manually specify the !          start and count of netCDF write.
+Required if variable has an !          unlimited dimension.
     ! errcode: optional error return code.
 If not specified, !          program will stop if a nonzero error code returned !          from netcdf library.